 Malayer is the origin of the Il-Zand tribe, which is a well-known tribe whose people are engaged in the carpet weaving profession.
 In the Malayer region people are mainly interested in handicrafts, and wood, pottery, ceramics, leather, embroidery, and weaving industries are common.

 The Malayer rug design and motif is in addition to public motifs such as Medallion and carnation, often of King Abbasi, fish, hunting grounds, pots, lilies and majnuns, and the role of duplicate fine and coarse textures.

 Embroidered weaving is prevalent in the rugs of this area, especially Jozan.

 In Jozan and Manizan, the best carpet of the area is woven with symmetrical knit and double thread.
 Malayer carpet colors are often navy, red, and creamy.
 In Malayer, natural and herbal and industrial dyes are used in the market for dyeing wool and cotton.
 Part of Malayer carpets woven near the city of Hamedan is used in the carpets of the city of Hamadan and what is woven in the countryside near Saroq.

 Affected by carpet.
 Malayer Carpet Market is located in Hamadan, Arak and Tehran.
 Due to the softness of the mullet water the carpet color of this area is very good and bright.

-View basket “White Persian Rug 8269” has been added to your basket.
+View cart “White Persian Rug 8269” has been added to your cart.